javadbat/jb-date-input/README.md

 - support keyboard arrow key and fast date input with keyboard

-- customizable style with css variable
+- customizable style with css variables

 - can set min and max date value